hiryu85/s2member-create-member-page/README.md

 This is a s2Member mu-plugin.

-Based on ideas from here:
+Based on code from here:

 https://www.s2member.com/forums/topic/updating-page-meta-data/

+And here:

 https://wordpress.org/support/topic/update-posta-meta

 Auto create user page on user registration: